Aditya-Diva/Ez-Cpp-Python-Socket/README.md

 # Ez-Cpp-Python-Socket
 > Creating tools to enable cpp python socket communication.

 > This is source of developed library that attempts to simplify TCP/IP socket communication.
-Here, the server is setup on Python and C++/Cpp acts as the client.

 Types of messages that can be sent to and fro are as shown below:
 ```
-Type       CPP    Python            Extra Info
+Type       Cpp    Python            Extra Info
 ==========================================================
 bool        Y       Y
 string      Y       Y